Characterization of individual charge fluctuators in Si/SiGe quantum dots: Introduction

 Electron spins in Si quantum dots have long coherence times, enabling the high-fidelity gate operations essential for quantum computation~\cite{burkard2023semiconductor}.
 Although isotopically-purified Si spin qubits experience minimal magnetic noise, charge noise in Si quantum dots is a major obstacle limiting gate fidelities \cite{kranz2020exploiting}.
 Most gate operations for quantum-dot spin qubits depend on the precise control of local electrostatic potentials \cite{burkard2023semiconductor}, and charge noise causes unwanted fluctuations of these potentials, reducing gate fidelities.

-In semiconductor quantum dots, charge noise typically has a $1/f$-like power spectrum, and is thought to be linked to the presence of two-level fluctuators (TLFs) in the semiconductor.
-Previous work has suggested that the noise sources may be near the surface semiconductor or near the quantum well \cite{connors2019low,kranz2020exploiting,connors2022charge,paquelet2023reducing}.
-Although TLFs and two-level systems have been studied intensely in other physical systems such as glasses~\cite{anderson1972anomalous,phillips1987two}, transistors \cite{kirton1989noise}, and other qubit platforms~\cite{muller2019towards}, the precise nature of TLFs in Si quantum dots remains unclear.
-Open questions include, for example, what these TLFs are, what affects them, and where they are.
-Due to the close relationship between charge noise and gate fidelities, understanding the origin of these TLFs is fundamentally important.
-Experiments probing individual two-level charge fluctuators are crucial to suggest methods to mitigate or even remove the TLFs in semiconductor spin qubits.
+In semiconductor quantum dots, charge noise typically has a $1/f$-like power spectrum, and is thought to be linked to the presence of two-level fluctuators (TLFs) in the semiconductor~\cite{Paladino2014,burkard2023semiconductor,Freeman2016,Yoneda2018,mi_landau-zener_2018,connors2019low,struck2020low,petit_spin_2018,rudolph2019long,kranz2020exploiting,elsayed2022low,holman20213d,connors2022charge,paquelet2023reducing}.
+Previous work on charge-noise spectral densities has indicated that charge noise levels are above the expected levels from electronics (see, e.g, Ref.~\cite{connors2022charge}), and that the noise sources are located within the device, perhaps near the semiconductor surface or near the quantum well ~\cite{Freeman2016,petit_spin_2018,connors2019low,kranz2020exploiting,connors2022charge,paquelet2023reducing}.
+Although TLFs and two-level systems have been studied intensely in other physical systems such as glasses~\cite{anderson1972anomalous,phillips1987two}, transistors \cite{kirton1989noise}, and other qubit platforms~\cite{muller2019towards}, whether or not TLFs exist in Si quantum dots and what their properties are remain open questions.
+Due to the close relationship between charge noise and gate fidelities in spin qubits, understanding the origin of electrical noise in Si quantum dots is critically important.

-Most previous experimental work has studied the total noise spectrum that originates from the ensemble of TLFs that affects a particular spin qubit~\cite{Freeman2016,petit_spin_2018,connors2019low,kranz2020exploiting,connors2022charge,paquelet2023reducing}.
-In this work, we study individual TLFs in $\text{Si}$/$\text{SiGe}$ quantum dots.
-We conduct simple transport measurements on sensor quantum dots.
-By analyzing our data in a variety of ways, we demonstrate that the TLFs are sensitive to electric fields and that their switching times depend on gate voltages.
+In this work, we find that TLFs indeed cause electrical noise in Si/SiGe quantum dots.
+Moreover, by analyzing our data with the Allan variance and factorial hidden Markov modeling, we can determine the properties of individual TLFs.
+We demonstrate that the TLFs are extremely sensitive to gate voltages.
 We also find that the TLF switching times decrease with temperature, and we find that the temperature of the TLFs depends on current through the sensor quantum dots.
 By comparing our data for one TLF to different models, we exclude scenarios involving pure phonon-assisted tunneling or pure thermal activation.
 Instead, we can explain our data using a model that incorporates switching resulting from both thermal activation and tunneling mediated not by electron-phonon coupling but by a different mechanism, such as coupling to electrons in the two-dimensional electron gas.